sohelamin/laravel-event-broadcast/README.md

     ```
 	redis-server
     ```
-    Note: If you've not installed redis server then run **apt-get install redis-server** or follow [this link](http://redis.io/download).
+    Note: If you've not installed redis server yet then run **apt-get install redis-server** or follow [this link](http://redis.io/download).
 3. Run socket.io file via node
     ```
 	node socket.js
     ```

-4. Finally you can fire or broadcast event via the url **http://localhost:8000/broadcast/** and can listen event via **http://localhost:8000/listen/**
+4. Finally you can fire or broadcast event via this url **http://localhost:8000/broadcast/** and can listen event via **http://localhost:8000/listen/**

 ##Author